oyadier/simple_shell/README.md

+# Simple Shell

+This is a Simple Shell for ALX task

+## Files

 This is simple shell project.
 An ```ALX Software Engineer```.
 Here, learners are given that task to develop their own shell project by the us of C prgramming language.
 =======